telerik/blazor-docs/installation/nuget.md

       -StorePasswordInClearText
 ```

-If you have already stored a token instead of storing the credentials as clear text, update the definition in the `%AppData%\NuGet\NuGet.config` file by using the following command.
+If you have already stored a token instead of storing the credentials as clear text, update the definition in the `%AppData%\NuGet\NuGet.config` file by using the command below.

 >caption Update Plain-text Credentials for the Telerik NuGet feed